 An intensive study in advanced geology.
 May be repeated with new content.
 Topic to be announced in the Class Schedule.
 Maximum credit six units applicable on a master's degree.

-609. Igneous Petrology (3)

-Two lectures and three hours of laboratory.
+609. Igneous Petrology (3) 1 年1日 Two lectures and three hours of laboratory.
+Prerequisite: Geological Sciences 525.
 Investigation of problems in igneous petrology, using petrography, geochemistry, and experimental methods.

-611. Metamorphic Petrology (3)

-Two lectures and three hours of laboratory.
+611. Metamorphic Petrology (3) Two lectures and three hours of laboratory.
+Prerequisite: Geological Sciences 525.
 Investigation of problems in metamorphic petrology using petrography, geochemistry, and experimental methods.

-612. Petrology of Carbonates (3)

-Two lectures and three hours of laboratory.

-Thin-section and hand-specimen description and classification of carbonate and other nonterrigenous rocks.
-Emphasis on recent depositional processes, texture analysis, paleoenvironment interpretation, and diagenesis.

-615. Geology of Clays (3)

-Two lectures and three hours of laboratory.
+612. Carbonate Depositional Systems (3) Two lectures and three hours of laboratory.

+Prerequisites: Geological Sciences 507 and 524.
+Nature of carbonate deposition in marine environments.
+Examination of thin sections, hand samples, and outcrops.
+Literature examples of regional aspects of modern and ancient carbonate deposition.
+Mandatory field trip.
+615. Geology of Clays (3) Two lectures and three hours of laboratory.
 Prerequisite: Geological Sciences 526 or 530.
 Systematic mineralogy of clays and routine methods of identification.
 Geologic interpretation of clay minerals with respect to environmental conditions or origin, deposition and diagenesis.

-620. Biostratigraphy (3)
+620. Biostratigraphy (3) Two lectures and three hours of laboratory.

+Prerequisite: Geological Sciences 507

+Development of concepts and practices in stratigraphic and geochronologic synthesis critically reviewed in context of current knowledge of the fossil record.

+625. Paleoecology (3)

 Two lectures and three hours of laboratory.

-Development of concepts and practices in stratigraphic and geochronologic synthesis critically reviewed in context of current knowledge of the fossil record.
-625. Paleoecology (3) Two lectures and three hours of laboratory Prerequisites: Geological Sciences 506 and Biology 411.
+Prerequisites: Geological Sciences 506 and Biology 353 or 354.
 Problems and methods in the study of relationships between fossil organisms and their environment: interpretation of paleoenvironment, paleoclimate, and biologic relationships among fossil organisms.
 629. Seminar: Advanced Studies in Stratigraphy (3) Two lectures and three hours of laboratory.

 Regional stratigraphic patterns in North America and their historical implications.
-630. Selected Topics in Geophysics (3) Prerequisites: Geological Sciences 510 or 512 and consent of instructor Research topics in seismic, gravity, magnetic, electrical, and electromagnetic methods, May be repeated with new content.
+630. Selected Topics in Geophysics (3) Prerequisites: Geological Sciences 510 or 512 and consent of instructor.
+Research topics in seismic, gravity, magnetic, electrical, and electromagnetic methods.
+May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit six units applicable on a master's degree.
 633. Quaternary Geology (3) Two lectures and three hours of laboratory.

-Quaternary climate, geochronometric dating and soil stratigraphy
+Quaternary climate, geochronometric dating and soil stratigraphy.

 635. Petrology of Terrigenous Rocks (3)

 Two lectures and three hours of laboratory.